 - 13. A full-time student will study 120 credits in each academic session.
 Any student studying fewer than 120 credits will be part-time, except in cases where a student is studying 100 credits and has been granted recognition of prior learning for the remaining 20 credits.
 A student following an accelerated degree programme will study 180 credits over 3 terms in year 2 and in year 3. - 14.
-A student may apply to transfer from full-time to part-time, or vice-versa, by writing to the Registrar.
+A student may apply to transfer from full-time to part-time, or vice-versa, by writing to the Director of Student and Academic Services.
 Approval to change will depend on the appropriateness of the proposed mode of study for the student's programme and visa status. - 15.
-A student may apply to suspend study for a period of up to 12 months by writing to the Registrar.
+A student may apply to suspend study for a period of up to 12 months1 by writing to the Director of Student and Academic Services.
 Normally only one suspension will be granted during a student's period of study. - 16.
-After the end of week 3 of a term, suspension for that term will only be considered in cases where the student has extenuating circumstances supported by evidence.
+After the end of week 2 of a term, suspension for that term will only be considered in cases where the student has extenuating circumstances supported by evidence.
 Suspension for a term cannot be considered after the end of week 10 of that term. - 17.
 In certain circumstances, suspension may not be possible, for example where a stage of a programme is running in its current form for the last time. - 18.
 Where suspension is granted, a return to study date will be agreed.
-The student must register and resume their studies on that date; otherwise they will be withdrawn from study. - 19.
-The maximum period of study, not including any approved suspension, for each award is:
+The student must register and resume their studies on that date; otherwise they will be withdrawn from study.